YL20181120/yii2-dwz/README.md

 #Useage
 ---

-1. First,add alias to you config file,like this:
+1.First,add alias to you config file,like this:

 ```php
 'aliases'   => [